arsemi337/IT-Conference-2022/README.md

   "userLogin": "man"
 }
 ```
 * DELETE: /registrations/delete - takes registration's id as a parameter and removes corresponding the registration.
-The registration's id may be taken from a respond of the '**/lectures/allByUserLogin**' endpoint
+The registration's id may be taken from a response of the '**/lectures/allByUserLogin**' endpoint.
+Sample response to a request **localhost:{hostport}/registrations/delete?uuid={uuid}**:
 ```
 Rezerwacja została usunięta
 ```
 ### Users
 * GET: /users - returns a list of all users.
-Each list item consists of the user's login and user's email
+Each list item consists of the user's login and user's email.
+Sample response to a request **localhost:{hostport}/users**:
 ```json
 [
   {